auroris/Umbraco11SSO/README.md

 This is the Umbraco 11.4 sample using an OpenIddict implementation to provide Active Directory authentication for back office users.
 You can find the github project for that component here: https://github.com/auroris/OpenIddict-WindowsAuth

 # Installation
-Umbraco will need to set up a database.
+You will need to run Umbraco's normal installation routine and set up a database with an administrative account.

 # Logging in
 * Run both Umbraco11SSO and OpenIddict-WindowsAuth.